 Most of the livestock demand in Region F is for free-range livestock.
+In addition, Region F has added water to account for wildlife that relies on the same water sources as commercial livestock.
 Region F encourages individual ranchers to adopt practices that prevent the waste of water for livestock.
 However, the savings from these practices will be small and difficult to quantify.
 Therefore, livestock water conservation will not be considered in the planning process.

 Steam-electric demands in Region F almost double over the planning period.
 However, there are insufficient supplies at most existing generation facilities to support the expected growth in demand.
 As an alternative to using water, Region F in consultation with representatives of the power generators in the area has developed an analysis of alternative cooling technologies that use little or no water.
-A description of these technologies can be found in Section 4.5.
+A description of these technologies can be found in Section 4.2.6.
 Because these technologies reduce the amount of water needed for power generation, using these technologies can be considered a water conservation strategy.
 Implementing this strategy could save over 24,000 acre-feet of water by 2060.
-These strategies are implemented by industry and are considered alternative strategies in the Region F Plan.
-Rising water costs and limited additional supplies will require increased water efficiency in industrial processes.